Artist Douglas Hollis and Marina McDougall in dialogue in the Exploratorium conversation series Ways of Knowing (photo by Deanna McDougall)

 ABOUT

-I am an arts curator based in Philadelphia.
-I have extensive experience working collaboratively to develop interdisciplinary projects in public educational contexts.
-I am passionate about the vital role of the arts in learning.
+I am a program leader and interdisciplinary curator based in Philadelphia.
+I have extensive experience working collaboratively to develop projects in public educational contexts.
+I am passionate about the vital role of the arts in learning as well as inspiring curiosity and engagement with the natural world.

-I have held leadership roles at the Exploratorium in San Francisco, and the Wattis Institute at the California College of the Arts (CCA), and have developed many projects with various institutions as an independent curator.
+I currently serve as the Vice President, Experience & Engagement at the Academy of Natural Sciences of Drexel University, and have held leadership roles at the Exploratorium in San Francisco, and the Wattis Institute at the California College of the Arts (CCA).
+I have also developed many projects with a wide variety of institutions as an independent curator.

 I have a particular interest in perceptions, ideologies, and cultural histories of nature.
 A long-term project, The Garden of Forking Paths, is a meta garden, a garden about gardens.